 But how does this change when it comes to remote teams?

 To be honest, it doesn’t change much.
 All the elements above are still required for a team culture in a remote team, and are still possible.
 But you must be aware that remote working makes things less visible.
 Everything requires a bit more effort, trust and communication.
 So, aspects such as team engagement, communication and team building may feel more challenging, but they are not impossible.
 If you approach those challenges with honesty, authenticity and involve your team in the solutions, then you’ll find the team culture will start to come together.

 Here at Virtual College we are passionate about learning and learners.
-We recognise that work lives have gone through a monumental shift this year, and we want to offer support, guidance and reassurance.
+We recognise that work lives have gone through a monumental shift in the past few years, and we want to offer support, guidance and reassurance.
 Along with posts and resources like this one, we have been busy creating online courses to help managers and their teams through the adjustment.
 If you want to learn more, have a look at our Leading and Managing Remote Teams Training Package, or if you wish to find out more about team culture, we have a course filled with hints and tips.